 So if you're an avid reader and you've just happened to stumble across my profile on some random website then let me give you a list of things I personally enjoyed reading and maybe you'll like, too.
-But be wary: I like fantasy, some sci-fi, and mystery.
+But be wary: I like fantasy, some sci-fi, mystery, and classical literature.
 And this list is in no particular order.

 I will add more books as I find them.

 Storm Thief by Chris Wooding

 The Haunting of Alaizabel Cray also by Chris Wooding

 The Midnighters Series also by Scott Westerfield

 Watership Down by Richard Adams*2

 The Bartimaeus Trilogy by Jonathan Stroud